 Current income taxes have been calculated at the combined corporate tax rate of 28.25% based on taxable income for the quarter.
-The current income tax recovery for the quarter ended June 30, 2011 was \$498, an increase of \$1,106 compared to the prior corresponding quarter's tax provision.
-The improvement was due to an income tax book to filing adjustment of \$739 related to the prior year.
-A deferred income tax recovery of \$1,588 in the quarter compared to \$1,553 for the quarter ended June 30, 2010.
-The recovery is primarily related to the reversal of temporary differences during the quarter at the effective rate of 28.25%.
+The income tax recovery for the quarter ended September 30, 2011 was \$1,142, an increase of \$320 compared to the prior corresponding quarter's tax provision.
+The improvement was due to an increased deferred income tax recovery of \$246 recorded in the quarter related to timing of recognition of temporary differences.

-For the year to date period, the net tax recovery was \$3,288 compared to \$1,076 in the prior year.
-The increase in recovery is due to an income tax book to filing adjustment in the quarter of \$739 related to the prior tax year and due to the fact that the entity was only taxable for the portion of the prior year after the IPO.
+For the year to date period, the net tax recovery was \$4,430 compared to \$1,898 in the prior year.
+The increase in recovery is due to an income tax book to filing adjustment in the second quarter of \$739 related to the prior tax year, an increase in the deferred income tax recovery of \$1,718 related to temporary differences arising from the depreciation and amortization.